nosmo/Approxihash/README.md

 Approxihash
 ========

-Approxihash is a simple too for generation of lists of hashes based on arbitrary key-value data.
+Approxihash is a simple tool for generation of lists of hashes based on arbitrary key-value data.
 The initial usecase for this tool was for testing weak hashing mechanisms in keys and identifiers used on web applications.